openmrv/MRV/Formatted/Modules_1/Classification_m1.3.md

 If you're copying and pasting code, add "Section 3.3" in the Master Script to the code in your existing training script.
 For this first example of adding to an existing script, consult [this short video.]( https://youtu.be/r2jJrSYgtA8 )

-For this exercise, we will use training data collected under the methods described in the modules on reference data collection (Module 1.2).
-Again, rather than replicating all of the code here, we focus only on the key chunk of code:
+For this exercise, we will use training data collected under the methods described here on OpenMRV under process "Training data collection" and tool "QGIS":

 ```javascript
 var training = ee.FeatureCollection(